rabbithat/micropython_nRF52840/README.md

 start()
 at the ">>>" REPL prompt to execute the code.
 You could, of course, have it start itself, but then I found it difficult to regain control over the board if I did it that way (e.g. to upload a new program).
 This way you regain control by just resetting the board.

-Presently the transmitter is sending packets faster than one a second (viewtopic.php?f=12&t=5417), but for demo purposes that doesn't matter.
+Presently the transmitter is sending packets faster than one a second, but for demo purposes that doesn't matter.
 The receiver has no problem keeping up with it.

 With this as a starting point, you can easily extend the code to do whatever you want.